ninaargade/Janggi/README.md

 coordinates representing spaces on the board.
 There are many various helper functions that execute game play, and finally, there are methods to verify if a player is in check or checkmate, which indicates if the game has been won.

+You can read more about Janggi and game play rules here: https://en.wikipedia.org/wiki/Janggi

 Instructions to run Jenkins Pipeline:

 1. Install Docker on your local machine.